Introduction to Monte Carlo simulations and option pricing

 This gives us that , which we see lies in the confidence interval for our Monte Carlo estimatad price.
 Note that we will get a different estimate if we were to repeat the Monte Carlo simulation, but if we look at the figure below of the estimate of 1000 different simulations, we see that they on average coincide with the exact value given by the Black&Scholes formula.

-In the second part of this post, we are going to look at two other examples.
-They are both a bit more mathematically challenging, but the ideas are the same as here in this post.
+we will look at two examples examples when we actually need to use the Monte Carlo approach demonstrated in this blogpost.
+Both these examples are definetely more challenging mathematically, but the ideas are the same as here in this post.
 The first example is a so called Basket call option, and in the second example we return to the European call option, but instead use a more complex stock model.
 In both cases, we cannot find an explicit formula for the price, so we actually need the Monte Carlo simulations to price the options.